 In any case where a recommendation focuses on a service specific to gTLDs or to ccTLDs, or where the processes are different between the two, the final recommendation should not be decided in the face of opposition from that community’s members.
 Solely gTLD issues must not be decided in opposition to GNSO members and solely ccTLD issues (or issues which are handled differently for ccTLDs) must not be decided in opposition to ccTLD members of the IANA Function Review Team.

-Additionally, an IANA Functions Operator staff member would be appointed as a point of contact for the IANA Function Review Team.
+Additionally, an IANA Functions Operator staff member will be appointed as a point of contact for the IANA Function Review Team.

 What body should coordinate reviews?

 The ICANN Board, or an appropriate sub-committee of the Board, must ensure that an IANA Function Review Team is convened at no more than five-year intervals (or convened to enable the first periodic IANA Function Review to be completed) for the purpose of leading a review of the IANA SOW and the additional performance parameters defined above.
-The IANA Function Review Team would not be a standing body and would be reconstituted for every IANA Function Review.
+The IANA Function Review Team will not be a standing body and will be reconstituted for every IANA Function Review.

 Individuals interested in participating in the IANA Function Review Team would submit an Expression of Interest that includes a response addressing the following matters: